py-why/causal-learn/docs/source/search_methods_index/Constrained-based causal discovery methods/FCI.rst

 Returns
 -------------------
-**cg** : a CausalGraph object.
+**G** : a GeneralGraph object.
 Nodes in the graph correspond to the column indices in the data.
+For visualization, please refer to the `running example <https://github.com/cmu-phil/causal-learn/tree/main/tests>`_.

 ..
 [1] Spirtes, P., Meek, C., & Richardson, T. (1995, August).
 Causal inference in the presence of latent variables and selection bias.
 In Proceedings of the Eleventh conference on Uncertainty in artificial intelligence (pp. 499-506).